-Finally, according to the NHS, stress, anxiety and tension can all cause or worsen back pain.
+Finally, a survey published on Statista.com suggests adults in the US believe stress is the number cause of their back pain (xii).
 So if you’re feeling under a lot of pressure, take steps to manage your stress levels as effectively as possible.
-For instance, you could try a relaxation technique such as meditation or learn some simple breathing techniques.
+For instance, you could try a relaxation technique such as meditation or learn some simple breathing techniques..

 Pain relief for backache

 Health experts recommend that most cases of short-term back pain can be treated with widely available painkillers:

 NSAIDs – or non-steroidal anti-inflammatory drugs – are a suitable type of relief for back pain, such as ibuprofen tablets and gels or diclofenac tablets and gels (depending on your age, you may need to speak to your GP before taking NSAIDs as these medicines should be used with caution in older people because of an increased risk of side effects).
 Ibuprofen is available over the counter at pharmacies, while other NSAIDs such as diclofenac and naproxen need a prescription.

 A stronger painkiller such as codeine may provide relief if you can’t take NSAIDs or if they don’t work well for you.
 Try co-codamol, which is codeine combined with paracetamol (this is available without a prescription).
 However, codeine can cause constipation, which may make back pain worse.